yuxiexiao/Nuance-SDK-letter-extraction/README.md

 Additional tools to be used with the Nuance SDK to extract sub-images of (specified) strings and characters from a picture.

+Note: Main function definitions are given in ocrExtraction.cpp

 This program contains 2 different image extraction modes:

   1.)
 Extract Letters only.